kiswanij/jframework/components/jkframework-core.md

 Available properties.

 **Configuration Order**
-In JKFramework, the configuration are loaded based on the following priorities:
+In JKFramework, the configuration are loaded from the following sources based on the priorities-order:
-- Load smartcloud.config file if exists from current working directory, and override and previous configuration [Starting from 5.1.0].
+- Load _smartcloud.config_ file if exists from current working directory, and override any configuration from the following config sources (useful for standalone deployments).
-- Load configuration from default.config.properties (not recommended to use, since its already available in the framework data API’s).
-- Load configuration from system.config.properties and override and previous configuration.
-- Load configuration from app.config.properties and override and previous configuration.
-- Load configuration from config.properties and override and previous configuration.
+- Load _test.config.properties_ file if exists from the classpath, and override any configuration from the following config sources (useful for test automation).
-- Load the keys directly from host environment variables, for example, you can set the hibernate.connection.username as environment variable key, individually and override and previous configuration.
-- Load SMART_CLOUD environment variable if exists, where the value is CSV key-value format for the configuration, and override and previous configuration.
-- Load from CloudFoundery VCAP_SERVICES environment variable if exists, and override and previous configuration.
-- Process pre.config.properties which shall contains a local path for the config and/or Git repository settings (check the below section).
+- Process _pre.config.properties_ which shall contains a local path for the config and/or Git repository settings.
 In this file:
-- Look for app.name property, if not found, read it from previous configurations.
+  - Look for _app.name_ property, if not found, look for it in the following datasources.
   - If config.local.path is available, read system.config.properties and ${app.name}.config.properties from it.
-- if git-url is there, repository will be cloned to local folder (${config.local.path} if configured).
+  - if _git-url_ is there, repository will be cloned to local folder  _config.local.path_ value if configured.
-- Read system.config.properties and ${app.name}.config.properties from cloned repository.
+  - Read _system.config.properties_ and YOUR_APP_NAME.config.properties from cloned repository.
-- If git-keep-local property is false (default), the cloned local folder will be deleted.
+  - If _git-keep-local_ property is false (default), the cloned local folder will be deleted once loaded.
+- Load SMART_CLOUD environment variable if exists, where the value is CSV key-value format for the configuration, and override and previous configuration.
-- Load test.config.properties file if exists from the classpath, and override and previous configuration.
+- Load the keys directly from host environment variables, for example, you can set the hibernate.connection.username as environment variable key, individually and override and previous configuration.
+- Load configuration from config.properties and override and previous configuration.
+- Load configuration from app.config.properties and override and previous configuration.
+- Load configuration from system.config.properties and override and previous configuration.
+- Load configuration from default.config.properties (not recommended to use, since its already available in the framework data API’s).

 loading config activity diagram